3 Reasons Why Your Puppy is Suddenly Drinking a Lot of Water and Urinating

 It’s not just medical conditions that can lead to an increase in frequent drinking and urination.
 These behaviors may also be caused by anxiety and stress.
 Has your puppy recently been going through stressful situations (e.g. moving to a new environment, or meeting a lot of new people or other dogs)?
 Such situations can cause your dog to suddenly pee more often.

 Making sure your puppy gets plenty of physical and mental exercise, and going through a gradual socialization process could help resolve the frequent urination and drinking issues over time.
+The cloudy or colored urine should also turn clearer over time.

 Is it Normal for Puppies to Pee A lot?